 Complete 3 out of 5 sessions to receive an ‘International Community Advocate’ certificate and decal.

-1. Cross-Cultural Communication and Understanding the International Student Experience
+1. Cross-Cultural Communication and Insights into the International Student Experience

-This session focuses on the diverse cultural perspectives international students bring and explores strategies to strengthen intercultural awareness and communication.
+Focusing on the diverse cultural perspectives international students bring and exploring strategies to strengthen intercultural awareness and communication.

 2. Immigration, Pre-arrival, and Adjusting to Life in Fort Collins